MetPX/sarracenia/doc/Dev.rst

 To hack on the sarracenia source, you need:

 - python3.
 The application is developed in and depends on python versions > 3.
+- style: PEP8 except max line length is 119, enforced via yapf3 or other similar tool.
 - some python-amqp bindings (like python-amqplib for current implementations)
 - a bunch of other modules indicated in the dependencies (setup.py or debian/control)
 - paramiko.
-For SSH/SFTP support you need to install the python-paramiko package (which works with python3 even though the documentation says it is for python2.)
+For SSH/SFTP support you need to install the python3-paramiko package
 - python3 pyftpdlib module, used to run an ftpserver on a high port during the flow test.
-- git. in order to download the source from the github repository.
+- git. in order to download the source from the github repository, and to prepare and submit changes.
+- an account on github.com will help in submitting patches for consideration.
 - a dedicated rabbitmq broker, with administrative access, to run the sr_insects tests.
   The flow test creates and destroys exchanges and will disrupt any active flows on the broker.